dburugupalli/image-validation/README.md

 If the user wants to validate a container image memory constraints.
 ```

+Container Image Validation - Steps - Create a channel to catch for interrupts.
 ```
 1. Before the tests begin we will print the memory usage,
 2. start the timer